 There are a number of resources that can help you find out when funding is available and an application is due.
 Some USDA program websites post new Requests for Applications (RFAs) as they become available.
-The Federal Register publishes some RFAs, which can be searched by program name or number.
+The Federal Register lists Notices of Funds Available (NOFA), which can be searched by program name or number.
 When agencies use Grants.gov to process their grants, new RFAs with deadlines will be listed on the Grants.gov website.
 Search by the program name and check the year on the notice to make sure it's current.